Envirometrix/PredictiveSoilMapping/main.md

 where they can now be easily located and obtained.

-In an ideal world, it would be possible to identify and obtain hundreds of thousands to perhaps even millions of laboratory analysis results for point locations globally.
+In an ideal world, it would be possible to identify and obtain hundreds of thousands to perhaps even millions of laboratory analysed results for point locations globally.
 These samples surely were taken and analysed but they no longer remain accessible.
-Instead, best efforts to date have resulted in rescuing some 100,000 to 200,000 records globally for which soil analytical data exist for geolocated point locations.
+Instead, best efforts to date have resulted in rescuing some 300,000 to 350,000 records globally for which soil analytical data exist for geolocated point locations.
 What has happened to all of the thousands to millions of other analysed samples that were undeniably collected and analysed?
 Essentially they may be considered to be lost in the mists of time, victims of lack of will and lack of resources to support maintaining a viable archive of observation and sample results over the years.
-Unfortunately, no entity or agency had the mandate to maintain such a global archive and no one had the vision or resources to take on such a challenge.
+Unfortunately, no entity or agency had the mandate to maintain such a comprehensive global archive and no one had the vision or resources to take on such a challenge.

 The world can do a much better job of locating, harmonizing, archiving